Infosys/camunda-connectors/connector-ftp/README.md

 ### **How can I authenticate FTP Connector?**

-The SMTP Connector needs the credentials for connection -
+The FTP Connector needs the credentials for connection -
 -	**host**- A hostname is a distinct name or label assigned to any device connected to a computer network, in this case its location server is hosted.
 -	**port**: Port Number of server
 -	**username** and **password**: Username and password of user with required privilege.